 Paul Stevens, MD

-Elizabeth Brannan - Elizabeth (Beth) Brannan, MD earned her BA from Stanford University and completed her MD at University of California at Davis School of Medicine in Sacramento, California.
+Elizabeth Brannan - - Elizabeth (Beth) Brannan, MD is a native of California and earned her BA from Stanford University and completed her MD at University of California at Davis School of Medicine in Sacramento, California.
 After graduating from Stanford, she taught there as a Human Biology Course Associate for two years prior to entering medical school.
 During medical school, she continued to have an active role in teaching and curriculum development, and this passion followed her to residency.
-During the past 5 years as a Triple Board Resident at Brown University, she was fortunate to serve as a resident facilitator for The Adolescent Leadership Council for teens with chronic illness, to sit as a resident representative on the state's Physicians Health Committee, to teach medical students and residents in both pediatrics and psychiatry, and to serve as a chief resident in her final year.
-She is graduating with specialized training and interest in pediatric OCD and anxiety disorders as well as psychosocial oncology.
-She would like to thank the incredible co-residents, attendings, and supervisors she has had during her 5 years of residency, who have inspired her to always go the extra distance for her patients, to ask questions and never stop learning, and to trust in the healing power of human relationships.
-She would also like to thank her husband, parents, sister, and entire family for their unwavering support.
-Upon completion of her residency, Beth will be joining the Pediatric OCD Intensive Program at Bradley Hospital and will also be involved in medical student education through Brown University.
+During her 5 years as a Triple Board Resident at Brown University, she was fortunate to serve as a resident facilitator for The Adolescent Leadership Council for teens with chronic illness, to sit as a resident representative on the state's Physicians Health Committee, to teach medical students and residents in both pediatrics and psychiatry, and to serve as a chief resident in her final year.
+She graduated with specialized training and interest in pediatric OCD and anxiety disorders as well as psychosocial oncology.
+Since completion of her residency, Beth has worked in the Intensive Program for OCD and Related Disorders at Bradley Hospital as an attending psychiatrist and has served as an Assistant Professor (Clinician Educator) in the Department of Psychiatry and Human Behavior at Brown University, which allows her to teach and learn from medical students, residents, and fellows on a daily basis.
+She is also the mother of a delightful daughter who allows her to put her training in pediatrics and child psychiatry to good use even outside the hospital!

 Vedika Nehra - Vedika Nehra MD received her BSc Honors from the University of Missouri-Columbia in biochemistry and creative writing and her MD from New York Medical College, NY, in 2010.
 Vedika will complete her residency in the combined pediatrics, general psychiatry, and child and adolescent psychiatry training program (also known as triple board) at Brown University this June 2015.
 Upon graduation she will be relocating to San Francisco where she plans to continue work in global mental health with a focus on rural mental health and systems of care in rural India.
 She would like to thank Steven Dickstein MD for introducing her to triple board, Thomas Roesler MD for welcoming her to Brown as a medical student and encouraging triple board as a career, and Michelle Rickerby MD and Ann Back-Price PCNS, IAAP for their exceptional supervision and mentorship.
 She would also like to thank each individual training program and the Brown triple board family for their compassion and support over her 5 year journey.